Dainanahan/DrugVerse-RConsortium-Proposal/docs/isc-proposal.md

  - [ ] Assumptions
 -->

-DrugVerse proposed tools are designed to handle the different stages of drug discovery data science projects lifecycle as follow:
+drugverse proposed tools are designed to handle the different stages of drug discovery data science projects lifecycle as follow:

   - **dbparser (currently at version 1.0.4, updated regularly)**: It is